Generic Name: ceftaroline (sef-TAR-oh-leen FOS-a-mil) (Intravenous route)

 This medicine may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you or your child stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

 Hemolytic anemia may occur while you are using this medicine.
-Check with your doctor right away if you or your child has back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.
+Check with your doctor right away if you or your child have back, leg, or stomach pains, bleeding gums, chills, dark urine, difficulty with breathing, fever, general body swelling, headache, loss of appetite, nausea or vomiting, nosebleeds, pale skin, sore throat, unusual tiredness or weakness, or yellowing of the eyes or skin.

 Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving this medicine.
 The results of some tests may be affected by this medicine.